 - Sesame seeds for the topping optional

-- In a large mixing bowl combine 4 cups of flour, 1 tablespoon instant yeast, 2 tablespoon milk, 1 teaspoon salt, 4 tablespoon oil, 1 egg and 1 teaspoon granulated sugar.
+- In a large mixing bowl combine 4 cups of flour, 2 tablespoon milk, 1 teaspoon salt, 4 tablespoon oil, 2 eggs and 1 teaspoon granulated sugar, and the yeast mixture.

-- Form the dough by slowly adding warm water.
-Be sure to do this gradually, as you don't want a very wet dough.
-Knead the dough for about 10 minutes until it is soft and springs back at the touch of a finger.
+- Knead the dough using your hands or a stand mixer for about 10 minutes until it is soft and springs back at the touch of a finger.

-- Cover the dough and let it rise for about 1 hour in a warm place nearby the oven.
+- Form into a ball and place in a greased bowl.
+Cover the dough and let it rise for about 40 minutes to 1 hour in a warm place nearby the oven.